yikexiaoxing/RKLLM-Gradio/README.md

 ![chat](assets/chat.png)

-## Docker
+## Docker container

-The image has to be run with "--privileged".
-Also the models are not included in the image.
-Change the -v fla to point to your models folder.
+The image has to be run with "--privileged" or the application will not be able to access the NPU.
+The models are not included in the image.
+Change the -v flag to point to the models folder.
 ```
 sudo docker run -d -p 8080:8080 --privileged -v /location/of/your/models:/app/models --name rkllm martivo/rkllm-gradio:latest
 ```

 View logs with